Have you seen the “Rules Kids Won’t Learn in School”? To give you a flavor, here’s the main point from about half of them:

 Rule #6: If you mess up, it’s not your parents’ fault, so don’t whine about your mistakes.
 Learn from them.

 Rule #9: Life is not divided into semesters.
 You don’t get summers off and very few employers are interested in helping you find yourself.
 Do that on your own time.

 Rule #10: Television is not real life.
 In real life people actually have to leave the coffee shop and go to jobs.

 Rule #11: Be nice to nerds.
 Chances are you’ll end up working for one.

-If you’re like me, you can’t help uttering a hearty “Amen” when you read these.
-I know I have sometimes wondered whether my kids would ever “get it” on some of these points.
+Many of us can’t help uttering a hearty “Amen” when we read these.
+Will our kids ever “get it” on some of these points?

-– First, while there’s a lot of truth in these that our kids need to hear, I don’t love the preachy attitude that’s behind many of them.
+– First, while there’s a lot of truth in these that our kids need to hear, the preachy attitude that’s behind many of them is not the best.
 There’s a lecturing tone that will probably turn kids off instead of enlightening them.
 We have to show our children respect, even while we’re bringing some truth into their lives.

-– Also, I don’t want to sell our children’s teachers and administrators short.
-(My bride is a second-grade teacher.)
-They do a difficult job, and I’m sure many of them are passing on these kinds of lessons when they have the opportunity.
+– Also, let’s not sell our children’s teachers and administrators short.
+They do a difficult job, and many of them are passing on these kinds of lessons when they have the opportunity.

-Now, my main reason for bringing these up is to remind all dads of their important role as their children’s educators, and I’m talking about education in a broader sense.
+Now, the main reason for bringing these up is to remind all dads of their important role as their children’s educators, and this is education in a broader sense.
 As we all adjust our routines to the new school year, be sure to get involved in homework and school functions.
 But also recommit yourself to being a life educator for your children.

 Whether they attend private or public school, whether they’re in a special needs class or an advanced program, in kindergarten or college, your children’s education needs extend much further than the formal classroom environment.
 You can help them to become “students of life.”